stanleyfok/kmeans-engine/README.md

 This k-means javascript implementation is optimised for large and sparse data set by using array of objects as input.

-Most of the other implementation takes a N x M matrix (a 2d array) as input.
+Most of the other implementations available in npm takes a N x M matrix (a 2d array) as input.
 However, if the data matrix is sparse, it would consumed a lot of memory when creating the N x M matrix.
 For example, after td-idf vectors of text documents actually forms a very large sparse matrix.
 The program will take much time to allocate the 2d array and will even quit if there is not enough memory.

 ## Installation